oracle/oci-grafana-metrics/docs/linux.md

 grafana-cli plugins install oci-metrics-datasource
 ```

 **NOTE** Today the latest version of the plugin 4.x.x is available only with Grafana CLI.
-We will release it's binary on [its Github repo](https://github.com/oracle/oci-grafana-plugin) very soon.
+We will release its binary on [its Github repo](https://github.com/oracle/oci-grafana-plugin) very soon.

 The plugin will be installed into your Grafana plugins directory, which by default is located at /var/lib/grafana/plugins.
 [Here is more information on the CLI tool](http://docs.grafana.org/plugins/installation/).